 *Search Unmanned Systems in the college catalog for class information.

+The possibilities are endless.
+Drones can get you into remote sensing of the atmosphere; disaster response, police and fire response; weather forecasting; scientific research; agricultural survey of crops, soils, and livestock; crop dusting; wildfire surveillance; wildlife surveys; power line and pipeline survey; industrial security; oil, gas, and mineral exploration; payload transport; search and rescue; and aerial photography for fields like real estate, construction, film and entertainment industry, and accident investigation and so much more.
 Graduates from the program are in demand by a wide range of industries.
-The potential commercial uses of unmanned systems, or drones, are endless and include remote sensing of the atmosphere; disaster response, police and fire response; weather forecasting; scientific research; agricultural survey of crops, soils, and livestock; crop dusting; wildfire surveillance; wildlife surveys; power line and pipeline survey; industrial security; oil, gas, and mineral exploration; payload transport; search and rescue; and aerial photography for fields like real estate, construction, film and entertainment industry, and accident investigation.
+The potential commercial uses of unmanned systems, or drones, are endless.

 Learn more about a career in this field, how much it typically pays, what the demand is, and how your education can help you become qualified.